Pink-Moon/tpc-frontend-task/README.md

 The Psychometrics Centre
 ========================
-Task for front-end developer.
+Task to complete for front-end developer in the recruitment process.

+By pushing your changes here you retain all the rights to it, in other words we won't use  your design/code for any of our products without your knowledge.

 Preparations
 ------------

-1. Clone this repository locally
+1. Fork and clone this repository locally
 2. Create a branch with your name i.e. `jsmith`

-Next, choose to complete one of the tasks below, pick one that better suits your expertise.
+Next, choose to complete **one** of the tasks below, pick one that better suits your expertise.

 Task #1
 -------
 Requirements:
 1. Design a static web page using HTML5, CSS3 (SASS allowed), UI library of choice, that:
- - shows a question (could be html) and possible answers (could be html, no more than 5)
+ - shows a question (could be html with an image) and possible answers (could be html with an image, no more than 5)
  - has ability to click an answer or skip the question
  - has some sort of progress indicator
  - allows to visually identify it with The Psychometrics Centre brand, creative take on the subject is encouraged